eclipse/dash-website/README.md

 If you don't have a Jenkins instance already, [ask for one](https://wiki.eclipse.org/CBI#Requesting_a_JIPP_instance).
 If you need assistance with the process, [open a ticket](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Community&component=CI-Jenkins).

-Tge `Jenkinsfile` example assumes that your project will use 'main' as the default branch for your source code.
+Tge `Jenkinsfile` example assumes that your project will use `main` as the default branch for your source code.
 Projects will need to make changes to the file to use a different branch name.

 ## Contributing